SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     <rdar://problem/13347488> Consider renaming "static" functions to "class" functions
     Also, selector-style syntax is still under discussion/development.

+    The overgeneration from tuple-patterns combined with some upcoming changes mean that we should just create a new syntactic category for function arguments instead.

     TR: Discuss with compiler team: tuple-patterns and ``(`` tuple-pattern-element ``)`` seem to allow the same elements; how are they different?
 Maybe type-tuple and type-tuple-element is what is meant?
     In any case, what's the difference between tuple-patterns/``(`` tuple-pattern-element ``)`` and type-tuple/type-tuple-element?

     TR: Also, is the code-block-OPT really optional?
 What does it mean when you leave off the code-block?

+    Code block is optional in the context of a protocol.
+    Everywhere else, it's required.
+    We could refactor to have a separation between function definition/declaration.
+    There is also the low-level "asm name" FFI which is a definition and declaration corner case.
+    Let's just deal with this difference in prose.

+    Selector style syntax is pretty stable at this point.
+    The only contentious issue recently has been the calling syntax.
+    Any changes will probably be fiddley little bits.

     Revised selector-name---can we come up with a better name for this?

     Add elsewhere: tuple-patterns (tuple-patterns --> tuple-pattern | tuple-pattern tuple-patterns)